Standard Integration

 dbflow_workflow_versions (via Standard publish actions)

 Parser and compiler classes live in DbflowLabs\FilamentPro.
-They are covered by package tests during alpha; your host app should still run validation and integration tests on compiled output.
+They are covered by package tests; your host app should still run validation and integration tests on compiled output.

 Runtime boundary